aperloff/WDTSscraper/README.md

   - `data/download.sh`: This is used for downloading and extracting the entire collection of needed input files.
 It gathers US map information from the Census Bureau, post-secondary school information from the Department of Education, and DOE program participation from WDTS.
   - `data/clean.sh`: This will remove all sub-directories within the `data/` directory.
 This effectively wipes the slate clean.
 Make sure not to store any valuable files within these sub-directories.

+## Using Docker

+There are a few workflows available when using the Docker images:

+1. You may choose to use the `latest` image as a clean environment, but download up-to-date input files.
+In this case, you will need to run the `data/download.sh` script manually.
+2. You may choose to use the `latest-data` image, which already contains the input data.
+In this case, you will only need to run `python/WDTSscraper.py`
+3. An alternative mode has you checkout the code and download the input data locally, but use one of the Docker images to provide the necessary dependencies.
+In this case, the code and input data within the image will automatically be replaced by your local version using a bind mount.
+This method is most useful for people wishing to develop a new feature for the repository, but who want to avoid installing the dependencies on their local machine.
+The resulting images will be copied back to the host machine.
+To run in this mode, a helper script has been developed to wrap up all of the Docker complexities.
+Simply run:

+    ```bash
+    .docker/run.sh -C python/configs/config_all_programs_2021.py
+    ```
+    **Note**: To use this running mode, you will need to have permission to bind mount the local directory and the local user will need permission to write to that directory as well.
+This is typically not a problem unless the repository has been checked out inside a restricted area of the operating system or the permissions on the directory have been changed.

 ## Examples

 Here are some examples of the types of images which can be created.